Landlording isn’t easy. There is a lot to deal with, from rent collection to carrying out property repairs and maintenance and everything in between.

-Common utilities include heat, water, gas, and electricity.
+Common utilities include heating, water, gas, and electricity.

 Before deciding whether to include them in rent, you should first consider several things.
 First of all, are the utility meters separate?
-If so, this will give you some sort of flexibility, right off the bat, on who to do.
+This will give you some sort of flexibility.

 If not, then it may be difficult to determine who owes what.
 Some landlords often resort to taking the total costs of the utilities and then dividing it by the total number of tenants.
 This is usually unfair, as some tenants may be heavier users than others.

 The second thing to consider is whether you have the financial ability to install or retrofit individual meters, which don’t come cheap.
 Retrofitting one device can cost you over $1,000, depending on the building.

 The other thing you want to do is identify market trends.
 Essentially, you should try and find out whether other landlords in your market are doing it.
 Consider the level of renters in your specific area.

 If there are minimal rental vacancies, then the pressure to include utilities in the rent may be considerably less.

 With this in mind, let’s take a look at some of the pros and cons of including rent in utilities.

 Including utilities in rent will result in the ability to charge more.
 After all, you’d need to increase the rental price to cover your tenant’s utility bills.